Sanketkalode/Flask_webapp/README.md

 # Flask_webapp

-A simple flask web application of inventory management with basic CRUD operations Extensions used:
+A simple flask web application and REST API of inventory management with basic CRUD operations Extensions used:
 1. Flask-Login (User Login)
 2. Flask-Bootstrap (Front End)